 The Facts in Rajcoomar

-The facts of the case are as follows: The taxpayer in Rajcoomar was a security guard.
+The taxpayer in Rajcoomar was a security guard.
 He was injured in a car accident and received a $1.75 million dollar damage award for his injuries.
 The accident was not work-related.
 The taxpayer could not work after the car accident.
 He asked his employer to allow him to work a different job as he was not able to perform the duties of his regular job given his injuries.
 The employer did not accommodate the taxpayer and it ended up firing him for not reporting for work.
-The taxpayer eventually received a settlement award from his then former employer for the alleged discrimination due to his disability.
+The taxpayer eventually received a settlement award from his then-former employer for the alleged discrimination due to his disability.

 The court in Rajcoomar only looked to the second discrimination claim to determine whether the award for that claim was non-taxable.
 This included looking at the language of the settlement agreement and the facts surrounding the filing of the second claim.
 Based on this, the court concluded that the settlement award for the second claim was taxable as it was received on account of discrimination and not for physical injuries or sickness.

 The facts in the case leave one wondering whether the physical injuries that the taxpayer was compensated for with the first damage award can carry over to and be considered in determining whether the second settlement agreement award was non-taxable?
 Does the origin of the claim analysis relate back to the original harm the taxpayer suffered given these facts?